zerodays/supabase-storage-backup/README.md

 # Supabase Backup GitHub Action

-This GitHub Action is designed to automate the process of backing up files from Supabase storage, compressing them into a ZIP file, and then committing the ZIP file as an artifact.
+This GitHub Action is designed to automate the process of backing up files from Supabase storage, compressing them into a ZIP file in the process.
-Artifact can then be used in subsequent workflow steps.

 ## Features